adameyko lab postdoc fellow

 NSF REU Program, University of Pittsburgh, 2018

-BS in Molecular Biology & Applied Math, Lipscomb University, 2019
+BS in Molecular Biology & Applied Mathematics, Lipscomb University, 2019

 New York Academy of Sciences Member, 2019